Said-cmd/Said-cmd/README.md

 - 🌱 I’m currently learning **full stack development.**

-- 👨‍💻 All of my work is available on this github profile
+- 👨‍💻 All of my work is available on this github profile.

-- 📫 You can reach me at **saidhussein12342@gmail.com**
+- 📫 You can reach me at **saidhussein12342@gmail.com.**

 <br>